Kontest-us/kontest/client/README.md

 ## Deployment

 This application can be deployed to any service that hosts frontend applications for free.
 [Netlify](https://www.netlify.com/) and [Vercel](https://vercel.com/) are great choices.

+After deploying the frontend, you may have to add the frontend's url to `corsOptions` in `api/index.js`.
 ## Technologies

 Built with [React](https://reactjs.org/).